 Ahmed Ouyahia entered office in 2008 after a successful career as diplomat and Minister of Justice.
 He is one of the founders and the current president of the National Rally for Democracy.
 He is considered by Western observers to be close to the military of Algeria and a member of the "eradicator" faction in the 1990s civil war against Islamist militants, a faction opposed to negotiations with the Islamists and in favour of all-out war.
 His position in the civil war was criticised by Western Human Rights organizations.

 He was Minister of State and Justice from 1999 to 2002 in Bouteflika's first government.
 During this time Ouyahia was assigned the task of securing a peace deal in the war between Ethiopia and Eritrea.
 After suffering a defeat in the 2002 parliamentary elections Ouyahia resigned and was nominated in the next government as Minister of State and Special Representative of the President, an honorary position entailing no governing power.
-Before entering his current office of Prime Minister in 2008 he served as Prime Minister between 2003 and 2006.
-In his current term the foreign and domestic press have commented on the sometimes stormy relations between Ouyahia and Bouteflika.
+Ouyahia has been Prime Minister from 1995-1998, 2003-2006 and 2008-2012.
+In his latest term the foreign and domestic press have commented on the sometimes stormy relations between Ouyahia and Bouteflika.
 Ouyahia is mainly credited for his role as a mediator in the longstanding dispute between Berber leaders and the government.

 Historical leader of the Front of Socialist Forces